jovanblazek/captain/CONTRIBUTING.md

 - Brief description of the issue
 - Impacted areas of application for test focus
 - Ensure that tests are updated or new tests are added to properly cover the change in question
+- If you made changes to app permissions or commands, make sure to update `slack-app-manifest.yml`
 - If there is a dependency on another PR, include a reference number
 - End all files with a newline